Asymptotic multipartite version of the Alon-Yuster theorem: Proof of Theorem

 hence the process never fails.
 The total number of vertex-disjoint $K_k$-s that are created in this way is $\sum_{T\in\T_k(G_r)}D w^*(T)=D \ell=\ell'$.
 This uses each of the $k\ell'$ vertices of $G_r'$. \end{pfcite}~\\

-Since $G_r'$ has a perfect tiling, we may re-index its vertices so that vertices of $G_r'$ (hence, sub-clusters of $G$) with the same upper-index are in the same copy of the tiling from Fact~\ref{fact:grtiling}.
+Since $G_r'$ has a perfect tiling, we may re-index its vertices so that vertices of $G_r'$ (the vertices of $G_r'$ correspond to the sub-clusters of $G$) with the same upper-index are in the same copy of the tiling from Fact~\ref{fact:grtiling}.
 More precisely, \begin{itemize} \item for $j=1,\ldots,\ell'$, the $k$-tuple $(u_1^{(j)},\ldots,u_k^{(j)})$ forms a $K_k$ in $G_r'$.
 We refer to the $k$-tuples $(\tilde{V}_1^{(j)},\ldots,\tilde{V}_k^{(j)})$ as \textdef{columns}.\footnote{We visualize the vertex sets $V_i$ as being horizontal, like rows in a matrix, so it is natural to think of these $k$-tuples as columns.} \end{itemize}